 Data from remotely read instrumentation are maintained as part of a geotechnical instrumentation system.
 The instrumentation system provides for data maintenance, retrieval, and presentation.
 The Permittees retrieve the data from the instrumentation system and verify data accuracy by confirming the measurements were taken in accordance with applicable instructions and equipment calibration is known.
-Next, the Permittees review the data after each polling to assess the performance of the instrument and of the excavation.
-Anomalous data will be investigated to determine the cause (instrumentation problem, error in recording, changing ground conditions).
+Next, the Permittees review the data after each polling to assess the performance of the instrumentation problem, error in recording, changing ground conditions).
 The Permittees calculate various parameters such as the change between successive readings and deformation rates.
 This assessment is reported to the Permittees' cognizant ground control engineer and operations personnel.
 The Permittees will investigate unexpected deformation to determine if remediation is needed.